ashisa/ashisa.github.io/_posts/2020-04-25-datashare.md

 This function expects an email ID as a parameter and uses that to create an invitation which is an essential step on the provider side.
 This step is then followed up by creating an ACI instance which uses the [UniTTY-DS](https://github.com/ashisa/unitty/tree/master/unitty-ds) container and passes along the invitation ID and data set ID as well as the path of the script in the consumer folder in the GitHub repository.

+## Setting up consumers ##

-We send back a redirect header so that consumer is now redirected to the ACI instance where the following code us executed -
+We send back a redirect header back so that consumer is now redirected to the ACI instance where the following code us executed -

 ```
 Write-Host ""